ConnorNusser/CustomDSPYListComp/README.md

 The primary components of our system are the following:

-1: An Array of Custom Objects called IpBucket
+1: An Array with custom ibjects called IpBucket

-2: IpBucket which has a few properties, two pointers so it can reference its next node and previous A set to contain all elements of the same IpCount in the same object
+2: IpBucket which has a few properties,

+   Two pointers so it can reference its next node and previous

+   A set to contain all elements of the same IpCount in the same object

+   The current value or ipcount for that bucket

 3: A dictionary to store our IpAddresses
 Key: IpName